Rai-Sahil/DocuIns/README.md

 ## How to Run the App

+> Verify that you don't have any other container already running in docker.
+If a container is running, remove it.

 Publish the App to local machine, to get the .dll file of the project.
 Keep in mind to name it as 'dist'.
 ```
 dotnet publish -o dist